Understanding Congenital Heart Disease

 • A blue tinge to the skin, lips and fingernails (cyanosis).

-Types of Congenital Heart Disease
+Types of Congenital Heart Diseases

 There are many types of congenital heart disease, but some of the most common conditions include:

-• Coarctation of the aorta, where the longest blood vessel in the body (the aorta) is narrower than normal
+• Coarctation of the aorta, where the longest blood vessel in the body (the aorta) is narrower than normal.

-• Atrial septal defect, where there is a hole between two of the heart's chambers
+• Atrial septal defect, where there is a hole between two of the heart's chambers.

 • Pulmonary valve stenosis, where the pulmonary valve is narrower than normal.